gtuck/web3400-Course-Docs/projects/04/description.md

 ## Update the `index.php` file

-**HTML Structure**: Add the following HTML structure to your `index.php` file to display the articles.
+**HTML Structure**: To display the articles, add the following HTML structure to your index.php file.

 ```html
 <!-- BEGIN YOUR CONTENT -->